 - Eating disorders.

 The skills training group is designed to help patients target negative behavioral responses that cause instability and duress and replace them with positive responses.
-The group will typically meet once a week for two hours, and the course will take around six months to complete.
+A group will typically meet once a week for two hours with the course taking around six months to complete. patients can repeat the course or just certain modules if they feel it would be beneficial.
+During the course, they will be assigned homework to reinforce what they have learned and to help turn the new skills into consistent, positive habits.

 Skills Training Group

 The mindfulness portion of the course teaches patients how to be present in the moment – processing what they are thinking and feeling and calmly accepting these sensations.
 The mindfulness skills are separated into “what” and “how” skills.
-The patient is taught how to observe, describe, and participate fully in the moment during the “what” skills portion.
+The patient is taught how to observe, describe and participate fully in the moment during the “what” skills portion.
 What is happening around you?
 What emotions are you feeling?
 What do these emotions make you want to do?
 This level of mindfulness will help to reduce impulsive or emotionally charged behavior.

 Individual Talk Therapy

 If a patient is feeling suicidal, this needs to be discussed and explored in detail.
-The therapist will teach the patient coping and distress management techniques to help ease the burden of these thoughts and feelings.
+The therapist will help the patient develop coping and distress management techniques to help ease the burden of these thoughts and feelings.
 Problem-solving behaviors will also be taught to stop recurring triggers that lead to suicidal thoughts.

-The patient and the therapist can both cause therapy-interfering behaviors and need to be discussed openly and with as little judgment as possible.
-While the client more often demonstrates therapy-interfering behaviors, the therapist can cause issues themselves if, for example, they’re not perceived to be actively listening to the client.
+Therapy-interfering behaviors can be caused by both the patient and the therapist and need to be discussed openly and with as little judgment as possible.
+While therapy-interfering behaviors are more often demonstrated by the client, the therapist can cause issues themselves if, for example, they’re not perceived to be actively listening to the client.
+Other examples of therapy-interfering behaviors include: poor attendance/repeat tardiness, argumentative behavior and noncompliance.

 Telephone Consultation